file-format/Products/content/en/diagram/javascript/joint/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Create and Manage Charts via JavaScript</h2>
 <p>The JointJS library has provided complete support for generating as well as managing charts using JavaScript code.
-The library has included support for several types of charts such as Line, Bar, Area, Combo charts, Pie & Donut charts, and Knobs.
+The library supports several types of charts such as Line, Bar, Area, Combo charts, Pie & Donut charts, and Knobs.
 The library also provides several functions related to charts manipulation such as resized, rotated, connected to other elements and so on.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}